nxadm/shibdl/README.md

 Download files secured by a Shibboleth IdP.

-Release can be fount at [releases](https://github.com/nxadm/shibdl/releases).
+Release can be found at [releases](https://github.com/nxadm/shibdl/releases).

 ## Usage